aiven/devportal/includes/config-kafka.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 *integer*

-**The timeout used to detect failures when using Kafka's group management facilities** The timeout in milliseconds used to detect failures when using Kafka's group management facilities (defaults to 10000).
+**The timeout used to detect failures when using Kafka’s group management facilities** The timeout in milliseconds used to detect failures when using Kafka’s group management facilities (defaults to 10000).